edgexfoundry/developer-scripts/compose-builder/README.md

 run [options] [services]
 Runs the EdgeX services as specified by:
 Options:
     no-secty:    Runs in Non-Secure Mode, otherwise runs in Secure Mode
     arm64:       Runs using ARM64 images
     dev:         Runs using local dev built images from edgex-go repo's
                  'make docker' which creates docker images tagged with '0.0.0-dev'
     app-dev:     Runs using local dev built images from app-service-configurable repo's 'make docker' which creates docker images tagged with 'master-dev'
     ds-modbus:   Runs with device-modbus included
     ds-bacnet:   Runs with device-bacnet included
     ds-camera:   Runs with device-camera included
     ds-grove:    Runs with device-grove included (valid only with arm64 option)
     ds-mqtt:     Runs with device-mqtt included
     ds-random:   Runs with device-random included
     ds-rest:     Runs with device-rest included
     ds-snmp:     Runs with device-snmp included
     ds-virtual:  Runs with device-virtual included
     modbus-sim:  Runs with ModBus simulator included
     asc-http:    Runs with App Service HTTP Export included
     asc-http-s:  Runs with App Service HTTP Export Secrets included
     asc-mqtt:    Runs with App Service MQTT Export included
     asc-mqtt-s:  Runs with App Service MQTT Export Secrets included
+    mqtt-broker: Runs with a MQTT Broker service included
-    mqtt:       Runs using MQTT Message Bus
+    mqtt-bus:    Runs with services configure for MQTT Message Bus
     ui:          Runs only the EdgeX UI service. `ds-x`, 'mqtt', 'no-ds' & 'no-secty' are ignored.
 Typically used after the other Edgex Services have been started
 Services:
     <names...>: Runs only services listed (and their dependent services) where 'name' matches a service name in one of the compose files used
 ```